-Through interactive discussions, presentations, and field trips, the First International Sustainable Agricultural Intensification and Nutrition (SAIN) Conference will be a platform for researchers, students, and professionals to learn about and discuss sustainable agricultural intensification and nutrition and why it is essential to food security, especially for the poor.
-The event is co-coordinated by the Center of Excellence on Sustainable Agricultural Intensification and Nutrition (CE SAIN) and the Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification (SIIL).
+Through interactive discussions, presentations, and field trips, the First International Sustainable Agricultural Intensification and Nutrition (SAIN) Conference was a platform for researchers, students, and professionals to learn about and discuss sustainable agricultural intensification and nutrition and why it is essential to food security, especially for the poor.
+The event was co-coordinated by the Center of Excellence on Sustainable Agricultural Intensification and Nutrition (CE SAIN) and the Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification (SIIL).

-The conference will be held at the Royal University of Agriculture on January 10 and 11, and the field trips will take place on January 12 and 13, 2018.
-The field trips will include visits to the CE SAIN's Technology Parks in Kampong Cham, Kampong Thom, and Siem Reap.
+The conference was held at the Royal University of Agriculture on January 10 and 11, and the field trips took place on January 12 and 13, 2018.
+The field trips included visits to the CE SAIN's Technology Parks in Kampong Cham, Kampong Thom, and Siem Reap.

 If you are unable to pay by credit card, you have the option of selecting "Invoice Me" at checkout.
 An invoice will be attached to your confirmation email, and cash payment will be collected at the time of registration on January 10, 2018.